tchitchek-lab/CellVizR/README.md

 The main arguments of the `identifyClusters` function are:

--   the `space` argument is used to determine if clustering should be done on the markers or the manifold
+-   the `space` argument is used to determine if clustering should be done on the markers or the manifold,
--   the `method` argument is used to specify the method to use for the clustering
+-   the `method` argument is used to specify the method to use for the clustering.

 N.B: These two steps can be switched depending on the selected parameters.

-### 2.5 Basic visualization
+## 2.5 Basic visualization

+### 2.5.1 Plots a representation of a computed manifold (PlotManifold)

 Once the complete template has been generated, it is possible to perform quick visualization of the dataset.

 The first visualization shows a computed manifold representation for a given analysis.
 The manifold can be coloured based on the local cell density or marker expression.
+The main argument of the `plotManifold` function is `markers` which are used to specify the marker to be used for colouring.
+The `density` value is used to colour based on the local density.

 ``` r
 # Display manifold overlay by 'density'